zpl-c/zpl/README.md

 </div>

 # Introduction
-It's been created to simplify development process under C/C++ language and offers commonly used set of features that C developers often re-invent or search libraries for.
+It was created to simplify development process under C/C++ language and offers commonly used set of features that C developers often re-invent or search libraries for.
 Apart from helper methods that replace/extend C standard library, this toolkit also consists of modules that are very helpful in specific areas of expertise, such as graph culling algorithms, JSON5 parser, OpenGL-friendly math library as well as OpenGL helper module and many more...

 Library is cross-platform and currently works on **i386**, **amd64** and some **ARM** architectures.
 It has been tested on **Windows**, **UNIX-like systems**, **iOS**, **Emscripten** and **Android**.
 We're trying to expand the compatibility, but we need your help!
 If you have a device you want to test ZPL on, feel free to let us know about your experience and we can try to make it work together.